 Umbilical risks are higher with hernia repair

 The umbilical hernia comes through a defect in the base of the umbilicus, and without extreme care the hernia repair with the tummy tuck can strangulate the umbilicus and necrosis can result.
 I find I can reduce risks when I do things myself.
-Not that all general surgeons are rough, it is just that the plastic surgeon has a better overall sense of the procedure, and most of us would prefer the general surgeon stay home.
+Not that all general surgeons are rough, it is just that the plastic surgeon has a better overall sense of the procedure.

 Problem more likely with concurrent hernia/tummytuck